 3. A systems approach in which the wider relationships and social networks are explored to understand the roles and responsibilities of the bereaved and the (potential) support they provide ( Shapiro 2001).

-Three levels of intervention (based on the NICE guidance 2004)
+Figure 1.
+Four levels of intervention (based on the NICE guidance 2004)

 Level 1.
 General bereavement support and sign-posting to information and useful practical services where the grief reactions are normal.